Get ready for government coronavirus support ending

 How much money has been spent on the Future Fund scheme?

 These government-backed loans offered eligible UK-based companies the opportunity to borrow between £125,000 and £5 million, subject to at least equal match funding from private investors.
-As of August 2, there have been 830 Future Fund applications, 537 of which have been approved at a cost of £534.04 million.
+As of May 31, 2021, there had been 2,206 Future Fund applications, 1,190 of which were approved, at a cost of £1.14 million.

 How Bionic can help you find the right business finance